KrakenIsHere/The-Vineheart-Realm/content/4. Assets/Books/2024/Dungeon Master's Guide.md

 **Hidden Die Rolls.** Hiding your die rolls keeps them mysterious and allows you to alter results if you want to.
 For example, you could ignore a Critical Hit to save a character’s life.
 Don’t alter die rolls too often, though, and never let the players know when you fudge a die roll.

-**Visible Die Rolls.** Rolling dice in the open demonstrates impartiality—you’re not fudging rolls to the characters’ benefit or detriment.
+</b>Visible Die Rolls.** Rolling dice in the open demonstrates impartiality—you’re not fudging rolls to the characters’ benefit or detriment.

 Even if you usually roll behind a screen, it can be fun to make an especially dramatic roll where everyone can see it.